chinamike65/hugo-tuolesi/content/book4/book4en.md

 The Madhyamika school believes that the mind is inherently selfless, it is emptiness, and the mind with emptiness is Buddha-nature.

-We can think however we want, but we must understand that everyone has a heart that yearns for liberation, that is, the mind of awareness.
+We can think however we want, but we must understand that everyone has a heart that yearns for liberation, that is, the mind of awakening.

 How does an Arhat become liberated by practising the path of the middle scope?
-After birth, with this awakening mind, he began to practice.
+After birth, with this awakening mind, he begins to practice.

 First, training in the path of accumulation.
 The path of accumulation is the way of accumulating good merit.

-Then enter the path of joining.
+They then enter the path of joining.

 The path of joining, is to prepare for the real entry into emptiness.
 At this time, you can analyse and realize emptiness.

-Quantitative enlightenment requires comparison and analogy to understand, and it is a state of vague understanding.
+Analytical enlightenment requires comparison and analogy to understand, and it is a state of vague understanding.

-When you reach the path of seeing, it is possible to realize the truth of emptiness.
+When you reach the path of seeing, it is possible to realize the truth of emptiness directly.
 The nature of reality is clear, and you can understand it very clearly.
 It is like looking at the Amara fruit in the palm of your hand.
 It is the true realization of emptiness.

 After realizing the emptiness of reality, all defilements will be cut off.